roarlyte1771/visual-testing/packages/vitest-plugin-vis/readme.md

 This default configuration will:

+- Use the `auto` preset, taking image snapshot at the end on each rendering test.
 - Use `pixelmatch` as the image comparison method.
-- Use the `auto` preset, taking image snapshot at the end on each rendering test.
 - Set config to compare image snapshot with a failure threshold of `0 pixels`.
+- Timeout for image comparison is set to `30000 ms`.
 - Local (non-CI) image snapshots are saved in the `<root>/__vis__/local` directory.
 - CI image snapshots are saved in the `<root>/__vis__/<process.platform>` directory.
 - Image snapshots of the current test run are saved in the `<root>/__vis__/__results__` directory.